jorik41/swissinno_BLE/README.md

 2. Click **Add Integration** and search for "Swissinno BLE (Unofficial)".
 3. Enter the name and MAC address of your trap (case-insensitive).
 4. Enable **Debug logging** in the integration options if you need detailed information about received Bluetooth data.
+Logs are written to `swissinno_ble.log` in your Home Assistant configuration directory.

 ## BLE details